-The best essential oils for the pancreas are Rosemary, Basil, and Cinnamon – When your blood sugar level is healthy, not too high and not too low, your body uses energy efficiently.
+Rosemary, Basil, and Cinnamon are the best essential oils for the pancreas gland – When your blood sugar level is healthy, not too high and not too low, your body uses energy efficiently.
 A healthy pancreas gets a boost from basil, cinnamon, and rosemary essential oils, which means your digestive system and metabolism benefit.

 The adrenal glands are responsible for producing the hormone adrenaline, which is most often associated with the “fight or flight” response in human beings.
 Your 2 adrenal glands additionally produce corticosteroids that affect sexual function, metabolism and other processes.

-The best essential oils for the adrenal glands are Basil and Rosemary – Adrenal glands benefit from these two essential oils.
+Basil and Rosemary are the best essential oils for the adrenal glands – Adrenal glands benefit from these two essential oils.
 You can use them in a blend, or individually to boost metabolism and control stress responses.

 Ovaries are found only in women, and they produce both progesterone and estrogen.
 As ovaries develop in puberty, they contribute to the growth of breasts in young women, and they also support healthy menstrual cycles and pregnancy.

-The best essential oils for ovaries are Geranium and Rosemary – These two essential oils ensure a woman produces healthy eggs so that fertilization and pregnancy as possible.
+Geranium and Rosemary are the best essential oils for ovaries – These two essential oils ensure a woman produces healthy eggs so that fertilization and pregnancy as possible.
 They also influence a woman’s ovaries by helping in the production of healthy estrogen and progesterone levels.
 This is important for healthy reproduction and a smooth menstrual cycle.

-The pineal gland produces melatonin, which helps prepare the body and mind for sleeping.
+The pineal gland produces melatonin, which helps prepare the body and mind for a good night’s sleep.